 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

 When you saw that your baby had a birthmark, you may have been concerned.
 But rest assured that birthmarks are very common in infants—and most of them are pretty harmless.

 Your doctor probably told you that your child’s birthmark was called a hemangioma, which leads to more questions.
-At Children’s Hospital Boston, we’ve got answers for you.
+At Boston Children’s Hospital, we’ve got answers for you.

 We’re also the worldwide referral center for new cases of vascular anomalies like hemangiomas.
 The large volume of patients seen and reviewed each year contributes to our team's expertise and familiarity with the latest treatment options for your child.

 If your child has a prominent birthmark during early infancy, you may experience a range of emotions, from disappointment to fear.
 Read about ways to cope with emotions you may experience, such as panic, sadness, a sense of isolation and guilt or self-blame.